The Reader at Calderstones

 We have also secured nearly £4 million investment from Heritage Lottery Fund and other trusts and funds to implement phase two, the redevelopment and transformation of the historic Mansion House and the preservation of the Neolithic standing stones from which the park takes it’s name.

-In 2017 the Mansion House doors closed to allow much-need repairs to be completed, while conservation work on the internationally important Calder Stones will begin early 2018.
+In 2017 the Mansion House doors closed to allow much-need repairs to be completed, while conservation work on the internationally important Calder Stones will begin in 2018.

 The design team appointed to complete the works include Liverpool-based architects Austin-Smith:Lord who have previously worked on projects at The Bluecoat and Kew Gardens; Todd & Ledson, project management and cost consultants, whose heritage experience includes the transformation of Liverpool’s Grade II-listed Royal Insurance Building; engineers Charles Andrews who have previously worked on Manchester’s Exchange Quay and structural engineers and award-winning built environment specialist Curtins Consultancy.
 Interpretation Specialists Leach Studios have also been appointed to consult on the future heritage experience at Calderstones.